JustinPullen/rabbitmq/rabbitmq-clusterer/README.md

 ```

+***!Remember you need to start All instances that are mentioned in the cluster.config for Rabbit to cluster for the first time!***

-After the instances are up run the below command on a node to set the Queues in HA mode.
+After the instances are up run the below command on a node to set the Queues in HA mode so they are mirrored accross all nodes.

 `rabbitmqctl set_policy ha-all "" '{"ha-mode":"all"}'`